Categories

 Summary

 Black Springbok hunting occurs on the open plains, and stalks can be tricky.
 Sometimes, a long shot will be required.
+Hunters may use a bow or black powder rifles as alternative methods for hunting black springbok, adding to the versatility and challenge of the hunt.

 Springbok is the best-eating of all African antelopes.